CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/Provision-Network-and-Devices/Manage-NetQ-Agents.md

 netq config add agent cluster-servers <text-opta-ip-list> [port <text-opta-port>] [vrf <text-vrf-name>]
 ```

-You must separate the list of IP addresses by commas, but no spaces.
+You must separate the list of IP addresses by commas (not spaces).
 You can optionally specify a port or VRF.

 This example configures the NetQ Agent on a switch to send the data to three servers located at *10.0.0.21*, *10.0.0.22*, and *10.0.0.23* using the *rocket* VRF.